China sentences 10 seeking to flee Hong Kong to prison terms

 China sentences 10 seeking to flee Hong Kong to prison termsNew

-BEIJING (AP) — A Chinese court has sentenced 10 pro-democracy activists who sought to flee Hong Kong by speedboat earlier this year to between seven months and three years in jail.
-The court in the southern city of Shenzhen gave the harshest sentence Wednesday to one of the two accused organizers of the ill-fated Aug.
-23 attempt.
+HONG KONG (AP) — A Chinese court has sentenced 10 activists and protesters who sought to flee Hong Kong by speedboat to between seven months and three years in jail.
+The court in the southern city of Shenzhen gave the harshest sentences Wednesday to the two accused organizers of the ill-fated Aug.
+23 attempt to reach self-ruled Taiwan.
 The defendants are believed to have feared they would be prosecuted for their activities in support of Hong Kong’s pro-democracy movement.
-Two court said it not press charges against two minors.
-The sentences appear to be a warning to opposition activists against trying to evade provisions of the national security law.
-Hong Kong has already frozen assets and issued arrest warrants for several government opponents who have fled abroad.
+The court says it won’t press charges against two minors on the boat.
+The sentences appear to be a warning to Hong Kong activists trying to evade prosecution as Beijing tightens its grip on Hong Kong following massive pro-democracy protests there last year.